Dickens Street Car Park to close with 'immediate effect' - council report

-Peterborough City Council is set to make improvements to all of its’ car parks following the conclusions of a new post-pandemic report, which calls for extra disabled spaces.
+Peterborough City Council is to make improvements to all of its’ car parks following a new post-pandemic report – despite closing one.

-The ‘Peterborough Parking Strategy’ report recommends more than 70 new parking spaces for Blue Badge holders in the city – with 20 more in Wellington Street alone.
+The ‘Peterborough Parking Strategy’ report has said the council will implement 70 new parking spaces for Blue Badge holders in the city – 20 more in Wellington Street alone – taking the total in the city to 155.

 Dickens Street Car Park will also close with ‘immediate effect’ as the nearby Wellington Street Car Park is deemed more accessible.

-It comes as the car park has too many unused spaces while the maintenance costs exceeds ticket revenue.
+It comes as the car park has too many unused spaces while the maintenance costs exceed ticket revenue.

-Speaking to members of the Cabinet at their meeting Transport and Environment Manager, Lewis Banks, said: “In 2022 the council instructed a revision of its car parking strategy to determine a number of short term ‘next steps’ to recommend to Cabinet, as well as a number of longer term recommendations that need further investigation.”
+Speaking to Cabinet members at their meeting, Transport and Environment Manager, Lewis Banks, said: “In 2022 the council instructed a revision of its car parking strategy to determine a number of short term ‘next steps’ to recommend to Cabinet, as well as a number of longer term recommendations that need further investigation.”

-The next steps will be to review car parking occupancy levels as the city recovers from the pandemic, to close Dickens Street car park, to improve the disabled spaces in existing car parks.
+The next steps will be to review car parking occupancy levels as the city recovers from the pandemic.

 Parking charges will also be implemented to include the recovery cost of installing electric vehicle charging bays, including those used for the taxi and private hire trade.